wp-plugins/tinypass/readme.txt

 specific instructions will be provided to complete the upgrade.

-If you currently have 1.4.x installed you can upgrade by deactivating and uninstalling the 1.4.x version AND then installing the latest TinyPass plugin.
+If you currently have 1.4.x installed you can upgrade by deactivating and uninstalling the 1.4.x version AND then installing the latest Tinypass plugin.
 When you completely remove the 1.4.x version all settings and configuration will be lost.